Everything You Need to Know About Flea Infestations

 Fleas are the most notorious enemies of pets.
 These are wingless insects that live by consuming the blood of a host of another organism.
 Did you know that there are more than 2,000 species of fleas?
 Through evolution, they are classified based on how they feed on a specific variety of hosts.

-How to Check Fleas on Dogs and Cats
+How To Check For Fleas On Dogs & Cats

 Even if you see signs of a flea infestation, they are often difficult to find.
 The best way to look for these pests is to carefully brush through your pet’s coat.
 If you see fleas running about, you may pick them up one by one or take them off using a flea comb.